lagom/lagom/docs/manual/java/gettingstarted/GettingStartedSbt.md

 * `name` - Becomes the name of the top-level directory.
 * `organization` - Used as a package name.
 * `version` - A version number for your system.
 * `lagom-version` - The version number of Lagom, such as 1.3.0.
-We suggest that you use the latest official release.
+Be sure to use the [current stable release](http://www.lagomframework.com/documentation/).

 ## Browse the build